hyperledger/indy-node/design/anoncreds.md

 ### How Prover and Verifier get keys for Credentials and Proofs
 * Proofs and credentials come with `schemaUUID`, `credDefUUID`, `revocDefUUID`.
-* Also there is `issuanceTime` attribute in each credential (which can be disclosed in the proof).
+* Also there can be `issuanceTime` attribute in each credential (which can be disclosed in the proof).
 * Prover/Verifier looks up SCHEMA using `GET_SCHEMA(schemaUUID)` request to the ledger
 * Prover/Verifier looks up CRED_DEF using `GET_CRED_DEF(credDefUUID, issuanceTime)` request to the ledger
 * Prover/Verifier looks up REVOC_REG_DEF using `GET_REVOC_REG_DEF(revocDefUUID, issuanceTime)` request to the ledger